 Give team members a head start and let them preview files before a meeting or brainstorming session.
 Send your meeting invitation in Calendar and attach documents, presentations, agendas, and other creative assets—so everyone on the team is ready to contribute ideas.

 If you need to keep your creative assets together in one place, save work files and folders in Drive.
 Then, share them instantly with co-workers or external clients.
 And, when someone incorporates feedback and approvals, Drive shows you what files changed.

 If you need to share sensitive files with external clients, you can prevent people from downloading, printing, or copying them.
 You can also set an expiration date so external clients or agencies can no longer access files when a project ends.
 If you’re downloading an external file, Drive scans most files for viruses.
 If a virus is detected, the file won’t be downloaded.

 If you want to share design mocks and status updates with your team, use Groups to set up an email list.
 Then, reach everyone with a single email address.
 Share calendars, sites, and creative assets as well using Groups.
 Everyone in the group gets access to files shared with the group.
 You can easily add and remove people inside and outside of your organization.

 Want to brainstorm and get immediate feedback on ideas with remote team members?
 Start a Hangouts Meet video meeting.
 Firstly, share a design brief with agenda items.
 Then, during the meeting, showcase an idea by sharing your screen.
-Send links to ideas and other online resources to everyone in the meeting with a Hangouts Chat message.
+With Hangouts Chat, you can send links to ideas and other online resources to everyone in the meeting.